The Right to Privacy

 - What steps can be taken to remedy such breaches, including the contact information of operational data protection authorities.

 Mass and targeted surveillance practices are on the rise, and there is a notable absence of international legal frameworks and strict safeguards in place.
-Surveillance is a genuine affront to the right to privacy.
+State-led surveillance is frequently implemented without underlying legal regulation and in a way that lacks transparency and accountability, initiatives which are a genuine affront to the right to privacy.

-These two developments indicate that the issue of surveillance is one of which the international community is aware.
-This could mean that states may be obligated to put in place more robust legal frameworks and strict safeguards relating to surveillance in the future.
+These two developments indicate that the issue of surveillance is a continued concern for digital rights, especially in the context of increased global digital reliance and data flows – but also that effective litigation and advocacy can result in important protections and safeguards.
+States may be obligated to put in place more robust legal frameworks and strict safeguards relating to surveillance in the future to avoid such challenges.

 - Institutional abuse.